maefahluang-uni/07-project-pothub/README.md

 - add relationship annotation to an attribute that link to the other class such as @ManyToOne with proper fetch and cascade so that when a post is fetched, user is also fetched if existed.
 When a post is saved, its author is also saved.
 Many posts can be created by a user.

 # Complete the rest Service
-The service is to provide a basic REST interface as follows:
+In `filmingmovie-microservice`, the service is to provide a basic REST interface as follows:
 ### AdvertiseController
 - `POST /advertises`.
 Creates a `Concert`.
 The body of the HTTP request message contains a representation of the new concert (other than the unique ID) to create.
 The service generates the concert's ID via the database, and returns a HTTP response of 201 (created).
 ### AwardController